kammitama5/kammitama5.github.io/_posts/2021-04-04-Sunday-April-4th.md

 to play out within, so there is also a conflict of expectations by one group of persons, and resentment by others.
 In short, it's exhausting to navigate.
 Sometimes, I just want to go home.
 With all of this naivete about who I am and people's projections based on their expectations, how does one navigate that in Academia?
 How does one deal with students who you might be asked to mentor or advise, who blatantly disrespect you, or perhaps think that you should be knocked down a few pegs?
 Academia tells you that after your PhD you have *earned* this respect, this stature, but this isn't necessarily true in all circles.
+If you hang out in certain departments, or hear certain faculty talk about how other members talk over them, disrespect them, etc, it's very apparent.
+Your degree doesn't put you even within the same level as some of your peers, although theoretically it *should*.
+But it doesn't even work because the structure of schools and tiers themselves have structural hierarchies, and so do departments (ie this department > other department).
+So what is this meritocracy about, and how is it defined?
+Is every field's work really valued similarly in terms of an admittance of being held to the highest standards of  "academic rigor"?
 I don't think this is really discussed a lot, but I'd be interested to hear from others who have navigated these conflicts of identity.
 - How do you make a space for and balance who you are while others seem to, in ways that are tone-deaf, project onto you who they think you *should* be?